fire-eggs/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/README.md

 1. Allows setting the ip address.
 2. Connect, disconnect.
 3. Three experimental GUIs for driving the car motors.
-4. Receives image frames from the car camera and [in progress] displays them.
+4. Receives image frames from the car camera and displays them.

+status: functional.
+Probable memory leak.
+Turns are problematic.

 Requires: